 The clitoris is a central part of the female sexual system.
 It is part of the vulva, and the most sensitive part of the female body.
 It is found at the top of the vulva, in between the labia.

 The clitoris contains erectile tissue that allows it to swell and extend during arousal.
 Some women will notice dramatic changes, others will have more subtle clitoral erections.
+Click here to listen to a podcast about female erections!

 Many people consider the clitoris to be a small external structure, but what is visible is just the tip of the iceberg.
 The clitoral roots extend back into the body and down through the labia, connecting sensations throughout the region.
 One of the reasons internal stimulation feels good is because you are stimulating the internal roots of the clitoris!